RiaJ16/H-Tech_SIG/README.md

 ## Needed configuration

-Before you begin using this plugin, you have to create an environment variable pointing to your Windows user folder called HOME.
-You also need to install two Python dependencies for this plugin to work, **objdict** and **XlsxWriter**.
+Before you begin using this plugin, you need to install two Python dependencies for it to work, **objdict** and **XlsxWriter**.
 Here are the instructions:

 1. Open OSGeo Shell as an administrator (usually located at C:\Program Files\QGIS 3.X\OSGeo4W.bat).
 2. Enter *py3_env* (to install dependencies in QGIS' internal Python 3).